 An intriguing question is why the two major and sustained oil price increases of the 1970s occurred when they did.
-The dominant view in the literature appears to be that the timing was primarily determined by exogenous political events in the Middle East, which are thought to have triggered supply cuts, thereby raising oil prices (see Hamilton 1999).
+The dominant view in the literature appears to be that the timing was primarily determined by exogenous political events in the Middle East, which are thought to have triggered supply cuts, thereby raising oil prices (see Hamilton, 1999).
 However, as we will argue, sustained oil price increases are only possible under conditions of excess demand in the oil market.
 Such conditions are unlikely to occur in the absence of favorable macroeconomic conditions, notably economic expansion and low real interest rates.

 Thus the apparent success of OPEC oil producers in raising prices in the 1970s (and their failure to raise prices for sustained periods at other times) is no historical accident.
 The timing of the oil price increases in the 1970s coincided with periods of unusually strong demand for oil, driven in substantial part by global macroeconomic conditions.

 Until the late 1960s, the excess capacity of the U.S. oil industry allowed the U.S. to play the special role of the supplier of last resort to Europe and Japan, in the event that oil supplies were threatened.
-The fact that the U.S. assumed this role was an inadvertent consequence of the regulatory policies of the Texas Railroad Commission regime, under which rationing of production led to excess capacity (see Hamilton 1985).
-The ability of the U.S. to flood the market with surplus oil served as a deterrent against any attempt to raise international oil prices, and ultimately thwarted the effects of the 1956 and 1967 oil embargoes.
+The fact that the U.S. assumed this role was an inadvertent consequence of the regulatory policies of the Texas Railroad Commission regime, under which rationing of production led to excess capacity (see Hamilton, 1985).
+The ability of the United States to flood the market with surplus oil served as a deterrent against any attempt to raise international oil prices, and ultimately thwarted the effects of the 1956 and 1967 oil embargoes.
 What then were the changes in the world oil market that made the successful 1973 oil price hike possible?
 The main difference between the early 1970s and earlier periods was that, on top of the long-term trend toward increased energy consumption, there was a dramatic surge in worldwide demand for oil that was fueled by monetary expansion.

-In March 1971, U.S. oil production for the first time in history reached 100 percent capacity (see Yergin (1992), p.
-567).22 The rising demand for oil was at first met with an increase in oil output in the Middle East that kept the price of oil low and falling in real terms (see Figure 8).
-Oil imports as a share of U.S. oil consumption rose from 19 percent in 1967 to 36 percent in 1973 (see Darmstadter and Landsberg (1976), p.
+In March 1971, U.S. oil production for the first time in history reached 100% of capacity (see Yergin, 1992, p.
+567).
+The rising demand for oil was at first met with an increase in oil output in the Middle East that kept the price of oil low and falling in real terms (see Figure 9).
+Oil imports as a share of U.S. oil consumption rose from 19% in 1967 to 36% in 1973 (see Darmstadter and Landsberg, 1976, p.
 31).
 Mabro (1998, p.
-11) notes that OPEC's average daily production increased from 23.4 mb/day in 1970 to 30.99 mb/day in 1973.
-All OPEC members but Kuwait, Libya and Venezuela increased production in this period.
+11) notes that OPEC's average daily production increased from 23.4 million barrels per day in 1970 to 30.99 million barrels per day in 1973.
+All OPEC members but Kuwait, Libya, and Venezuela increased production in this period.
 As a result, excess capacity was shrinking quickly in the Middle East.

-Seymour (1980, pp. 100) documents that the oil market had been tightening since 1972 in spite of the rapid increases in oil output.
-In late 1972, all of the main market indicators - tanker freight rates, refined product prices, and spot crude prices - started rising and continued their climb throughout 1973.
+Seymour (1980, p.
+100) documents that the oil market had been tightening since 1972 in spite of the rapid increases in oil output.
+In late 1972, all of the main market indicators-tanker freight rates, refinedproduct prices, and spot crude prices-started rising and continued their climb throughout 1973.
 While the recoverable reserves in the Middle East were of course huge, available production capacity was lagging consumption.
-By September-October of 1973, immediately before the oil embargo, both Saudi Arabia and Iran had just about reached their maximum sustainable output.
-The capacity shortage was not limited to Saudi Arabia and Iran.
-Had oil prices not risen in late 1973, there would have been virtually no spare productive capacity available anywhere in the world on the basis of the then-projected forecasts of oil consumption for the winters of 1973-74 and 1974-75 (see Seymour (1980), p.
-100).23
+By September-October of 1973, immediately before the